bakame-php/aide-uri/README.md

 The main difference is that the polyfill handles RFC3987 i18n host resolution in addition to RFC3986.
 Please view the RFC document to understand the URI instance public API.

+The Polyfill for the WHATWG URL from the RFC is still missing.